jerryhgladinet/docs/admin/source/chapter03.rst

 .. tip::

     You can think of the Tenant Backend Storage as a "Black Box" managed by the Cluster Server and you shall always use the Cluster Server interface to interact with the content inside the storage.
-If you can't take this "Black Box" approach for the tenant's root backend storage, you can use the following other methods, such as import file server network share.
+If you can't take this "Black Box" approach for the tenant's root backend storage, you can use the following other methods via the team folders, such as import file server network share.

 However, if you already have a file server that will provide the storage, it is recommended to use "Import Network File Shares" to mount the file server network share to the tenant's storage space.
 In this case,you can leave the "Default Storage" as is, or point it to an empty location and treat it as a black box storage managed at the Cluster Server level.